Splitting, Splicing and Projection in BPD Personalities

 a small child perceives frightening traits in the parent,

-or cruelty, he/she determines never to grow up to be like Mom or
+or anxiety/worry, he/she determines never to grow up to be like

-Dad, for fear of becoming that fragile/pathetic creature or scary
+Mother or Father, for fear of becoming that terrifying monster or

-monster they saw and accepted as their example of adulthood.
+fragile/pathetic creature they saw and accepted as their example

 mere threat of this, has partners of Borderlines amputating